-What happens in the vagus nerve, it turns out, doesn’t stay in the vagus nerve.
-The longest of the cranial nerves, the vagus nerve is so named because it “wanders” like a vagabond, sending out fibers from your brainstem to your visceral organs.
-The vagus nerve is literally the captain of your inner nerve center—the parasympathetic nervous system, to be specific.
-And like a good captain, it does a great job of overseeing a vast range of crucial functions, communicating nerve impulses to every organ in your body.
-New research has revealed that it may also be the missing link to treating chronic inflammation, and the beginning of an exciting new field of treatment that leaves medications behind.
+The vagus nerve is so named because it “wanders” like a vagabond, sending out sensory fibers from your brainstem to your visceral organs.
+The vagus nerve, the longest of the cranial nerves, controls your inner nerve center—the parasympathetic nervous system.
+And it oversees a vast range of crucial functions, communicating motor and sensory impulses to every organ in your body.
+Recent research has revealed that it may also be the missing link to treating chronic inflammation, and the beginning of an exciting new field of treatment for serious, incurable diseases.
 Here are nine facts about this powerful nerve bundle.

 1. The vagus nerve prevents inflammation.

-A University of Virginia study showed success in strengthening memory in rats by stimulating the vagus nerve, which releases the neurotransmitter norepinephrine into the amygdala, consolidating memories.
-Related studies were done on humans, opening promising treatments for conditions like Alzheimer’s disease.
+A University of Virginia study in rats showed that stimulating their vagus nerves strengthened their memory.
+The action released the neurotransmitter norepinephrine into the amygdala, which consolidated memories.
+Related studies were done in humans, suggesting promising treatments for conditions like Alzheimer’s disease.

-The neurotransmitter acetylcholine, elicited by the vagus nerve, literally gives you the breath of life by telling your lungs to breathe.
-It’s one of the reasons that botox—often used cosmetically—can be potentially dangerous, because it interrupts your acetylcholine production.
-You can, however, also manually stimulate your vagus nerve by doing abdominal breathing or holding your breath for four to eight counts.
+The neurotransmitter acetylcholine, elicited by the vagus nerve, tells your lungs to breathe.
+It’s one of the reasons that Botox—often used cosmetically—can be potentially dangerous, because it interrupts your acetylcholine production.
+You can, however, also stimulate your vagus nerve by doing abdominal breathing or holding your breath for four to eight counts.

 The vagus nerve is responsible for controlling the heart rate via electrical impulses to specialized muscle tissue—the heart’s natural pacemaker—in the right atrium, where acetylcholine release slows the pulse.
-The way doctors determine the “tone” or “strength” of your vagus nerve (and your cardiac health) is by measuring the time between your individual heart beats, and then plotting this on a chart over time.
-This is your “heart rate variability, or HRV.
+By measuring the time between your individual heart beats, and then plotting this on a chart over time, doctors can determine your heart rate variability, or HRV.
 This data can offer clues about the resilience of your heart and vagus nerve.

 When your ever-vigilant sympathetic nervous system revs up the fight or flight responses—pouring the stress hormone cortisol and adrenaline into your body—the vagus nerve tells your body to chill out by releasing acetylcholine.
-Its tendrils extend to many organs, acting like fiberoptic cables that send instructions to release enzymes and proteins like prolactin, vasopressin, and oxytocin, which calm you down.
+The vagus nerve’s tendrils extend to many organs, acting like fiber-optic cables that send instructions to release enzymes and proteins like prolactin, vasopressin, and oxytocin, which calm you down.
 People with a stronger vagus response may be more likely to recover more quickly after stress, injury, or illness.

-6. It translates between your gut and your brain.
+6. The vagus nerve lets your gut "talk" to your brain.

 7. Overstimulation of the vagus nerve is the most common cause of fainting.

-8. Electric stimulation of the vagus nerve reduces inflammation and may inhibit it altogether.
+8. Electrical stimulation of the vagus nerve reduces inflammation and might stop it altogether.

-Truly breaking new medical ground, neurosurgeon Kevin Tracey was the first to prove that stimulating the vagus nerve can significantly reduce inflammation.
+Neurosurgeon Kevin Tracey was the first to show that stimulating the vagus nerve can significantly reduce inflammation.
 Results on rats were so successful, he reproduced the experiment in humans with stunning results.
-The creation of implants to stimulate the vagus nerve via electronic implants showed a drastic reduction, and even remission, in rheumatoid arthritis—which has no known cure and is often treated with the toxic cancer drug methotraxate—hemorrhagic shock, and other equally serious inflammatory syndromes.
+The creation of implants to stimulate the vagus nerve via electronic implants showed a drastic reduction, and even remission, in rheumatoid arthritis (which has no known cure and is often treated with the toxic drugs), hemorrhagic shock, and other equally serious inflammatory syndromes.

 9. Vagus nerve stimulation has created a new field of medicine.

-Spurred on by the success of vagal nerve stimulation to treat inflammation and epilepsy, a burgeoning field of medical study, known as “bioelectronics,” may be the future of medicine.
-Using implants that deliver electric impulses to various body parts, scientists and doctors hope to treat illness with fewer medications and fewer side effects.
+A burgeoning field of medical study, known as bioelectronics, may be the future of medicine.
+Using implants that deliver electric impulses to various body parts, including the vagus nerve, scientists and doctors hope to treat illness with fewer medications and fewer side effects.